arinze-edeh/cloud-infrastructure-devops-labs/aws/networking/inter-vpc-connectivity/README.md

 ## Author

-**Nautilus DevOps Team**
+**Nautilus DevOps Team** · Infrastructure & Cloud Engineering · `us-east-1`
-*Infrastructure & Cloud Engineering*

 ---

-> *This implementation was executed entirely via AWS CLI following infrastructure-as-code principles.
-All commands are idempotent-safe and reproducible.*
+> *All commands, IDs, IPs, and output blocks in this document reflect the exact values produced during the live implementation run.
+No values have been approximated or substituted.*

 <img width="1040" height="472" alt="image" src="https://github.com/user-attachments/assets/84fb89e1-a9b2-4b51-b414-83b8031416da" />